gabrielccarvalho/study/README.md

 # Study
+> An app to gamify your study time and compete with friends.

-## Description
+### 📝 Description
-This application was built as an alternative to platforms like 'GymRats' to track in a gamified way your progress in your studies. <br />
+> This platform was built to be an incentive for myself to study.
+Adding dopamine into the process.

-Tech that I've used:
+### 👨🏽‍💻 Tech that I've used:
-- NextJS
-- shadcn/ui
-- Firebase
-- Clerk
-- Amazon S3
+- NextJS 14: The client side is fully build with nextjs using app router to ensure we have a great user experience using react's server components and a great SEO.
+- Shadcn/ui: An amazing ui kit to speed up the process of developing the MVP.
+- Firebase: A great way to keep all the project data in a safe enviroment without great costs and ensure, together with the Next's app router, that we don't need immediately an back-end.
+- Clerk: A platform to manage all the authentication process in the safest and easiest way.
+- Amazon S3: Used the bucket to store all the images the user can upload inside the application.

-## Installation
+# 🔧 Installation
-Installing and running the project is pretty straight forward:
+> To install and run the project you will need to follow this steps:

 1. Clone the repository
    ```bash